shimakhs/CLEAR-MS/Finetuning of ResNet152V2 for classification/README (1).md

 ---

-## 🧪 Pipeline Overview
+##  Pipeline Overview

 1. **Data Preprocessing**:
-   - Layer difference maps are computed to emphasize boundary transitions.
+   - Thicknessmaps are computed to emphasize thickness of retinal layers.
-   - Channels are normalized and stacked for model input.
+   - Thicknessmaps are normalized and stacked for model input.
    - Left eye images are flipped to align with right eye format.

 2. **Model Architecture**: